paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Details of

 Going beyond the salient features of entanglement and superposition highlighted in the first two examples, the more subtle third example analyzes the deleterious effects of (unnecessarily) high-dimensional Hilbert spaces using the very simple state $\ket{\psi_0} = \ket{00\cdots 00}$.
-This requires only a single expansion coefficient to be stored, but now the aforementioned cost of storing the lookup table linking each element of the vector to its corresponding basis state becomes important, as it penalizes large Hilbert spaces irrespective of the current state vector.
-As explained in App.~\ref{app:compression}, a single-row lookup table requires $L \log_2{d}$ bits of memory (plus, potentially, some mostly negligible overhead of up to 31 bits if $L \log_2{d}$ is not commensurate with the table's wordsize, typically chosen to be 32 bits).
+This requires only a single expansion coefficient to be stored, but now the aforementioned cost of storing the lookup table becomes important, as it penalizes large Hilbert spaces irrespective of the current state vector.
+As explained in App.~\ref{app:compression}, each row in the lookup table of a $d^L$-dimensional space requires $L \log_2{d}$ bits of memory (plus, potentially, some mostly negligible overhead of less than the size of a single integer in case of incommensurate values).

-As an MPS, this simple state also requires no more than $\chi_\text{max} = 1$--- but a similar issue as described above also arises here, since it is still necessary to store $L$ third-order tensors of dimension $d \times 1 \times 1$ each, or $d L$ numbers in total, which typically corresponds to $128 d L$ bits in total.

-In both cases, this behavior would be especially disadvantageous if $d$ or $L$ is larger than necessary, i.e., if $d$ or $L$ can be reduced without affecting the observable dynamics.
+As an MPS, this simple state also requires no more than $\chi_\text{max} = 1$--- but a similar issue as described above also arises here, since it is still necessary to store $L$ third-order tensors of dimension $d \times 1 \times 1$ each, or $d L$ numbers in total.
+Regardless of the method, this behavior is especially disadvantageous if $d$ or $L$ is larger than necessary, i.e., if $d$ or $L$ can be reduced without affecting the observable dynamics.